w-mcilhagga/single-file-python-module/README.md

 ```
 to keep it happy.

-I guess this is an issue between the people working on setup.py, pylance, and VS Code, far too many of which **aren't being paid** but if the python installation can find the module, then pylance should really be able to as well.
+I guess this is an issue between the people working on setup.py, pylance, and VS Code, **far too many of whom aren't being paid** but if the python installation can find the module, then pylance should really be able to as well.

 ## 2. Distributing it without PyPI.